 Encouraging curiosity and conversation about science: the annual Philadelphia Science Festival inspires Philadelphians to Get Nerdy!

-The 2018 Philadelphia Science Festival takes place from April 20 to 28.
-As part of the festival, we are hosting “For the Love of Science: An Evening of Storytelling” at Frankford Hall on April 25.
+The 2018 Philadelphia Science Festival took place from April 20 to 28.
+As part of the festival, we hosted “For the Love of Science: An Evening of Storytelling” at Frankford Hall on April 25.

 You can find us at a number of other great science programs throughout the city: